-IMPLEMENTATION PLAN Intended Audience For all staff and external stakeholders Dissemination Available to all staff on the LAS Pulse and to the public on the LAS website Communications Revised policy to be announced in the RIB and a link provided to the document Procedures for the management and disposal of hazardous waste will be incorporated within the induction training and on the CPD training programme for all staff and will comprise of the risks associated with handling, segregation, storage, safe disposal, transportation together with procedures for dealing with spillages and accidents and, where appropriate, the use of personal protective equipment. and ad hoc audits Aspect to be monitored Frequency of monitoring AND Tool used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendati ons How learning will take place Quarterly workplace inspections and ad hoc audits by facilities manager and infection control.
+IMPLEMENTATION PLAN Intended Audience Dissemination Available to all s taff on the LAS P ulse and to the pu Iblic on the Communications Revised policy to the document be announced i n the RIB and a lir nk provided Training Monitoring: Quart Procedures for the management and disposal of hazardous waste will be incorporated within the induction training and on the CPD training programme for all staff and will comprise of the risks associated with handling, segregation, storage, safe disposal, transportation together with procedures for dealing with spillages and accidents and, where appropriate, the use of personal protective equipment. erly workplace inspection audits are undertaken by DSO's and ad hoc audits Aspect to be monitored Frequency of monitoring AND Tool used Individual/ team responsible for carrying out monitoring AND Committee/ group where results are reported Committee/ group responsible for monitoring outcomes/ recommendati ons How learning will take place Quarterly workplace inspections and ad hoc audits by facilities manager and infection control.
 Contractors provide monthly KPI information.
-Cradle to grave annual waste audit undertaken by Facilities Manager Quarterly workplace inspection forms, KPIs, ERIC return.( The ERIC (Estates Return Information Collection) is collected and published by the HSCIC on behalf of the Department of Health).
-Facilities Manager, Deputy Director Fleet and Logistics, Chief information officer and Infection Control Committee and Trust Board Induction training & CPD training
+Cradle to grave annual waste audit undertaken by Facilities Manager Quarterly workplace inspection forms, KPIs, ERIC return.(The ERIC (Estates Return Information Collection) is collected and published by the HSCIC on behalf of the Department of Health).
+Facilities Manager, Deputy Director Fleet and Logistics, Chief information officer and Infection Control will report to infection control committee Infection Control Committee and Trust Board Induction training & CPD training